denten-books/plain-text/3-format.md

 evolves out of its wooden brain grotesque ideas, far more wonderful than 'table-turning' ever was" (320).
 See also @engels_ludwig_1941: "Thereby the dialectic of the concept itself became merely the conscious reflex of the dialectical motion of the real world and the dialectic of Hegel was placed upon its head; or rather, turned off its head, on which it was standing before, and placed on its feet again" (44).  p5

-[^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
-This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
-Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage in consumer electronics.
-In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
-A floating gate is placed a small distance from an electron source.
-When an appropriately high field is applied through an outer gate, the floating gate charges up.
-The charges are stored even after the removal of the charging field due to much lower back transport probability [...]
-Such a device functions as a bistable memory with nondestructive read-out features.
-The memory holding time observed was longer than one hour" [@kahng_floating_1967, 1288].
-See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

 [^ln2-varela]: See for example @varela_autopoiesis_1974; @barthes_rustle_1989,
 5; @nuttall_new_2007, 6-25.